Applying for Aid

 After you’ve applied, the College will determine how much aid you can receive in the form of grants, loans and/or student employment.
 If you submit your financial aid requirements by the posted deadlines, you will likely receive your financial aid package details with your offer of admission.
-Late applicants will be considered for institutional resources on a funds-available basis.

 4. Maintain eligibility.